Legend0fHell/SPI/README.md

   ```
   Set-NetOffloadGlobalSetting -PacketCoalescingFilter disabled;
   ```
-  9. Disable Checksum Offload: Checksum Offload involves computing these checksums below the IP stack; thus the driver or NIC firmware must partially dismantle the IP header in order to compute a correct checksum.
-It can cause havoc to the NIC drivers.
+  9. Enable Checksum Offload: Checksum Offload involves computing these checksums below the IP stack; thus the driver or NIC firmware must partially dismantle the IP header in order to compute a correct checksum.
+It is also required for some other offloads to work.
   ```
-  Disable-NetAdapterChecksumOffload -Name *;
+  Enable-NetAdapterChecksumOffload -Name *;
   ```
   10. Disable Large Send Offload: When enabled, the network adapter hardware is used to complete data segmentation, theoretically faster than operating system software.
 Its buggy implementation on many levels, including Network Adapters can cause errors.
   ```